 The following may be a sort of question that comes up in a pub quiz: which country currently holds the record for the longest period between a general election and the formation of a new government based on that result?
 The answer used to be Iraq, riven asunder by dictatorship, invasion, civil war, political impasse, but now the place has been taken over by a quiet and unassuming European country.
 A country, some would say, whose most famous person is a fictional character created by Agatha Christie, and whose symbol is a diminutive statuette urinating in public.
 Yes, Belgium.
 Many Belgians seem fed up with the politicians’ inability to come up a solution: at a protest held back in January, one placard read, we want beer, chips and a government.
 (BBC: Belgian ‘Shame’ march demands unity and government)

 There have been many attempts at forming a new government since the elections on 13 June 2010, and a number of politicians were named as intermediaries to get the numerous parties on board, but none has succeeded.
-The outgoing government has been functioning in a caretaker capacity, far longer than it lasted as a proper government.
+The outgoing government has been functioning in a caretaker capacity, far longer than the same government lasted as a proper government.
 The process has gone on for too long, yet no one seems prepared to budge.
-And it sets to continue like this, as there are no immediate or obvious ways out of the stalemate.
+And the situation sets to continue like this, as there are no immediate or obvious ways out of the stalemate.